enif77/SimpleDb/README.md

 You have to use this library, if you want to use mentiones libraries.

 ## The SimpleDbFiles
-Backed for the SimpleDb library.
+Backend for the SimpleDb library.
 Uses files in the file system to store data.
 Each table (data object) is stored in a separate directory.
 Each item of that table is stored in a separate file in that directory.
 Each data object using this library has to have the Id column, because it is used to generate names for stored items.